-A negative mental health outcome on human service professionals includes compassion fatigue, which is made up of burnout and secondary traumatic stress.
+A negative mental health outcome on human service professionals includes compassion fatigue, which is made up of burnout and the stress of secondary trauma.
 Secondary traumatic stress (STS) symptoms occur when an empathetic helper is exposed to another person’s trauma.
 Personal symptoms mimic Post Traumatic Stress Disorder (PTSD).

 Vicarious trauma is a psychological response that is associated with the disturbing experiences and traumatic events of another person.
 The condition describes the indirect trauma or the result of identifying with a trauma survivor’s suffering.

-The right motivational keynote speaker understands how to put things in the proper perspective while enlightening professionals about new and inventive ways to foster resilience.
-Barbara offers the skills necessary to deal with vicarious traumatization and how to develop a self-care plan.
+The right motivational keynote speakers understand how to put things in the proper perspective while enlightening professionals about new and inventive ways to foster resilience.
+Barbara offers the skills necessary to deal with vicarious traumatization and how to develop a self-care plan for better health.

-Contact Barbara today to learn more about burnout, secondary traumatic stress, compassion fatigue, and vicarious trauma and incorporate vicarious trauma education in your program curricula.
+Contact Barbara today to learn more about training on burnout, secondary traumatic stress, compassion fatigue, and vicarious trauma and incorporate vicarious trauma education in your program curricula.